iagoFG/expixi.js/README.md

-# pixiw.js
+# expixi.js
-A pixi.js wrapper that adds some aditional custom methods.
+A pixi.js extension/wrapper with some aditional custom methods.